siavcom/web-ones-technology/README.md

  TypeScript components has to be in a TypeScrip container component (Form, container or another component ) except Form component.

- Each component commonly is made for a simple file in a page Form pages/clientForm/index.vue   // Only file pages/clientForm/ThisForm.ts // Principal form pages/clientForm/component1.ts // component 1 pages/clientForm/component2.ts // component 2
+ Each component commonly is made for a simple file in a page Form pages/clientForm/index.vue   // This is Only file of the form.
+Never change this file pages/clientForm/ThisForm.ts // Principal form pages/clientForm/component1.ts // component 1 pages/clientForm/component2.ts // component 2
         .
         .
         .
-  pages/clientForm/componentn.ts // component n
+  pages/clientForm/severalComponents.ts // component n

-  Each component arr compund by  3 part

-  Example of component
+  Example of a component

 `// Clase : dic_dat`
 `// Descripcion : tipo de mantenimiento del diccionario de datos`